anthonywong/chinese-ims-doc/index.rst

 Microsoft Windows provides both Cangjie and Quick, both in :ref:`version 3 <versions>`.

 .. note::
-    Microsoft Windows is used by virtually everybody in Hong Kong, both at home, at school and at work.
+    Microsoft Windows is used by virtually everybody in Hong Kong, both :ref:`at home, at school and at work <used>`.

 Since Windows 7, it offers to optionally enable the results of respective version 5.
 But that is **in addition** to the results of version 3.
 This